-Taken from their extensive archival holdings on the fire, Cornell’s Kheel Center for Labor-Management Documentation & Archives at the Industrial and Labor Relations School has an excellent online exhibition, complete with primary sources, interviews with witnesses and survivors, and a information on each person who perished.
+Cornell’s Kheel Center for Labor-Management Documentation & Archives offers an excellent online exhibition.
+The archives also holds interviews with witnesses and survivors, and information on each person who perished.
 Genealogists may consult their holdings at these links:

-microfilms of mainstream daily newspapers overlooked by researchers before him and to ethnic publications that he asked to have translated, like the Yiddish-language Jewish Daily Forward and Il Giornale Italiano.
+microfilms of mainstream daily newspapers… and ethnic publications that he asked to have translated, like the Yiddish-language Jewish Daily Forward and Il Giornale Italiano.
 He estimates that he consulted 32 different newspapers.